dareoyeleke/ACA_TRENDS/README.md

 -  Filtered to individual market plans only

--  Standardized pricing to age 30
+-  Standardized pricing to age 30 on rates Datasets

--  Removed duplicate and incomplete records
+-  Removed duplicate and incomplete records for both Tables, after which each datasets were concacted in yearly order

--  Normalized plan identifiers across years
+-  Normalized plan identifiers across years and merged across tables selecting only similar plan and rate identifiers

 **2. Aggregation Logic**